The Secret To Getting Debt Collectors Off Your Back

 It is not common for collection agencies to sue debtors

 Collection agencies do not routinely sue debtors.
-In fact, it might be illegal for collection agencies to threaten to sue people where the creditor has not given them authority to do so or they have no intention of doing so!
+In fact, it might be illegal for collection agencies to threaten to sue people where the creditor has not given them the authority to do so or they have no intention of doing so!

 Mark Silverthorn, a former collection industry insider, observed that “Collectively, collection agencies across Canada only sue about one out of 10,000 accounts that are placed with them for collection.
 Basically, what they do is call people and they hound them and they send nasty letters but collection agencies are not in the business of suing people because they would lose money if they did that in large volume.”

-Ms. Patterson stated that some creditors, and their authorized collection agents, might be prepared to accept a payment equal to less than the full amount owing as settlement in full of a debtor’s unpaid account.
-The number of months or years a debt has been outstanding is important.
+Ms Patterson stated that some creditors, and their authorized collection agents, might be prepared to accept a payment equal to less than the full amount owing as a settlement in full of a debtor’s unpaid account.
+The number of months or years debt has been outstanding is important.
 The longer a debt has been unpaid the more likely a creditor might be willing to accept a discounted payment and the more generous a creditor might be prepared to be.